microsoft/pai/docs/job_log.md

 ![PAI_job_task_container](./images/PAI_job_task_container.png)

 - Click the ID or History key word to redirect to the job am log pages.
 Then user could refer section 1 to diagnostic job history retry failure reason.

+#### Note:
+- Currently, OpenPAI's yarn only store 1000 jobs' logs.
+User maybe can not find some old job's logs.
+For example, frequently retried job logs.